Seeing the Bigger Picture: 3D Latent Mapping for Mobile Manipulation Policy Learning: Problem Formulation

 \subsection{Map-Conditioned Policy Learning}

 We consider a manipulator that executes language-specified instructions.
-The task specification is embedded in a vector representation $e_\ell$ described below.
+The task specification is embedded in a vector $e_\ell$ described below.
 At each time step $\tau$, the robot receives its proprioceptive state $s_\tau$ (\eg, joint angles) and observations $o_\tau$ (\eg, RGB images).
 A key feature of our formulation is the 3D latent map $\mathcal{M}_\tau$, which is built incrementally from the observations and serves as persistent spatial memory of the environment (see \cref{fig:teaser}).
-A policy $\pi_\phi$ with parameters $\phi$ maps the latent map $\mathcal{M}_\tau$, the current state $s_\tau$, the observation $o_\tau$, and the task embedding $e_\ell$ to an action $a_\tau$ (\eg, joint velocities).
+A policy $\pi_\phi$ with parameters $\phi$ maps $\mathcal{M}_\tau$, state $s_\tau$, the observation $o_\tau$, and the task embedding $e_\ell$ to an action $a_\tau$ (\eg, joint velocities).

 The policy is trained in two settings.
 In behavior cloning (BC)~\cite{pomerleau1989alvinn}, the policy learns to mimic expert actions from a demonstration dataset~$\mathcal{D}^*$.
 For BC, we use a text embedding of a command (\eg, ``pick up the bowl'') as the task embedding~$e_\ell$.
 In reinforcement learning (RL), the policy is trained to maximize expected sum of discounted rewards, $\mathbb{E}_{\mathcal{T} \sim \pi_\phi} [ \sum_\tau \gamma^\tau R_\tau ]$.
 The reward $R_\tau$ is shaped to facilitate learning, with bonuses for completing subgoals such as reaching, grasping, or placing an object.
 For RL, we use a learnable task embedding specifying the target object \cite{hansen2023td}.